-- Interpersonal skills (attitudes: openness, respect, dedication, reliability, etc.) - Know-how (skills: communication, cooperation, teamwork, etc.)
+• Interpersonal skills (attitudes: openness, respect, dedication, reliability, etc.)

+• Know-how (skills: communication, cooperation, teamwork, etc.)

-Particularly in the case of an interview for a high-risk position that supports vulnerable customers, it is important to understand what motivates the candidate to want to get involved with this type of clientele.
+Particularly in the case of an interview for a high-risk position that supports vulnerable beneficiaries, it is important to understand what motivates the candidate to get involved with this type of clientele.